kelloggm/martinjkellogg.com/index.md

 Technology, in the [Department of Computer Science](https://cs.njit.edu/).
 You can find me most days in my office: GITC 4314; feel free to come by any time that my [calendar][calendar] says that I'm free.
-I am actively
-recruiting students to join me at NJIT: please contact me directly via email if you are interested.

 My research focuses on making software verification practical for every developer: that is, on making verification a standard part